MaxNiia/nvim/README.md

 ## WSL

-First install [Scoop](https://github.com/ScoopInstaller/Scoop#installation) then run scoop win32yank.
-This will install win32yank to `~$HOME/scoop/apps/win32yank`.
+First install [Scoop](https://github.com/ScoopInstaller/Scoop#installation) then run `scoop install win32yank`.
+This will install win32yank to `$USER/scoop/apps/win32yank`.
 Symlink the win32yank.exe found within to `/usr/local/bin`.
 For some reason having win32yank inside WSL makes it very slow and prone to crash.